The-LukeZ/upvote-engine/README.md

 ## How it's done

 - Cloudflare Worker built with Hono

+  - Fetch handler by Hono
+  - Queue handler native to Cloudflare Workers

+    This is used to process role assignments and removals asynchronously.

+  - Cron Scheduler native to Cloudflare Workers

+    This is used to run periodic tasks like cleaning up old votes and invalid guilds.

 - Webhook endpoint for top.gg vote notifications
 - Cloudflare Queues for processing role assignments and removals
 - @discordjs packages for Discord API interactions